PistachioPony/gamesparks-docs/Tutorials/Game engine integrations/CPP Quick Start.md

 ## Authentication

 Using the GameSparks username and password system.
-When a player uses registration request to register on the platform they can use their credentials to log in.Registration request:
+When a player uses registration request to register on the platform they can use their credentials to log in.

+Registration Request:

 ```
 GameSparks::Api::Requests::RegistrationRequest request(gsInstance);